-Lead: 🔻 6
+Lead: ♥ 6

-East opens 1NT with his perfectly balanced 13 points and West raises that straight to game in No-trumps.
+East opens 1NT with his balanced 15 points and West raises that straight to game in Notrumps.

 Clubs?
 What Clubs?
 Minors are second-class citizens at this game.
-5♣ is too much like hard work on most deals whereas 3NT is often easier.
+5 is too much like hard work on most deals whereas 3NT is often easier.
 West hopes to make six Club tricks in 3NT and that makes the No-trump game a decent shot.

-We, naturally enough, lead the ♥6 against 3NT, fourth-best from our longest and strongest suit.
+We, of course, lead the ♥6 against 3NT, fourthbest from our longest and strongest suit.

-Partner surprises us by taking the trick with the \mathbf{V} K (what an obliging partner we have!) and delights us by returning the \mathbf{V} J, the other crucial Heart honour that fills in the holes in our suit.
+Partner surprises us by taking the trick with the VK (what an obliging partner we have!) and delights us by returning the VJ, the other crucial Heart honor that fills in the holes in our suit.

 We might get so excited about the prospect of having five Heart tricks to cash that we could take our eye off the ball.
-By counting out the Heart suit, though, we should be able to work out that it is safe to overtake partner's \checkmark J with the \checkmark Q.
+By counting out the Heart suit, though, we should be able to work out that it is safe to overtake partner's VJ with the VQ.

 We started off with five Hearts and dummy had two.
-If partner started off with $\forall K J \times$, it wouldn't matter whether we play a high or a low Heart.
-But what if partner had $\forall K J$ doubleton?
+If partner started off with ♥K J ×, it wouldn't matter whether we play a high or a low Heart.
+But what if partner had ♥K J doubleton?

-That would give declarer four cards in Hearts but that's not a problem at all - provided that we overtake partner's \checkmark J with the \checkmark Q. We can see that if we duck the \checkmark J, partner might have no more Hearts to return (as, indeed, is the case on this deal).
+That would give declarer four cards in Hearts but that's no problem at all - provided that we overtake partner's ♥J with the ♥Q. We can see that if we duck the ♥J, partner might have no more Hearts to return (as, indeed, is the case on this deal).

-By overtaking the $\forall J$ we can take the $\forall A$ and $\forall 10$, to draw declarer's remaining Hearts, and we can follow it by cashing the thirteenth Heart, the $\forall 4$.
+By overtaking the VJ, we can take the VA and V10, to draw declarer's remaining Hearts, and we can follow it by cashing the thirteenth Heart, the V4.

-Partners are great when they provide us with the cards that we need, but that's no excuse to relax too early - else we might just find ourselves with egg on our faces!
+Partners are great when they provide us with the cards that we need, but that's no excuse to relax too early - else we might find ourselves with egg on our faces!